HamishClulee/more-art-than.science/front/src/views/posts/betterstyles.md

 Here is the list of style instances that you will end up using in a typical vue-cli codebase, in the same format as the image - lower in the list will override items higher in the list.

 1. Styles written inside Vue `scoped` style blocks.
-    - Don't forget that anything written in `scoped` style block will not apply to things like `v-html` content, or any html added dynamically via javascript (useless you are crafty and scrape the `v-data` attribute from the component, and apply it to every node of dynamic html)
+> Don't forget that anything written in `scoped` style block will not apply to things like `v-html` content, or any html added dynamically via javascript (useless you are crafty and scrape the `v-data` attribute from the component, and apply it to every node of dynamic html)
 2. Inline styles written on HTML elements using the standard HTML syntax, but in our case this would most likely become styles added by the Vue `style` attribute.
 3. Styles written via Javscript.

 Which should bring us to a place where the traditional model - _shown in the hieracy image above_ - is now replaced by our new paradigm.

 > Things to keep in mind.
 The order in which we import things is important, especially in complex SPA applications like ours.
-So, we import the third party stuff first, so we can easily override it if we want to customise, and so we don't have to use !important or an inline style to do so.
-After the imports are set, then the hieracy within our SFC is basically (from low to high): Style blocks, Scoped Style Blocks, Vue `style` attribute, html inline `style` attribute (these two have slighly different syntax) finally styles written via Javascript.
+So, we import the third party stuff first, so we can easily override it if we want to customise, and so we don't have to use `!important` or an inline style to do so.
+After the imports are set, then the hieracy within our SFC is basically (from low to high): Scoped Style Blocks, Vue `style` attribute, html inline `style` attribute (these two have a slighly different syntax) and finally styles written via Javascript.

 ### A Note On Performance In Dev Envs